vanruc/todoApp/README.md

 ### Add `My Staff Information` menu item.
 I will login to the application by using a `Project Member` user account.
-I can easily know which user under `Project Member` group by open `Admin > Security Admin > Groups` and open `Project Member` group.
+I can find which users are under the `Project Member` group by logging into the application through an admin account and opening `Admin > Security Admin > Groups` and then opening the `Project Member` group.

 ![](doc_img_src/projectmembergroup.png)

-There are `Users in Group` tab, it showes all users under this group.
+There is a `Users in Group` tab which shows all users included in this group.

-So I will login with one of these users account.
+So I will re-login with one of these users accounts.

 ![](doc_img_src/projectmemberlogin.png)

 Please take a look at `Todo Module`.
-I dont want `Project Member` to see detail of `Project` because there are `Project Owner` information what we should not let `Project Memember User` to know.
+We don't want people in `Project Member` to see the details of `Project` because there is `Project Owner` information that should not be visible to a `Project Member User`.

-Open `todo.xml` and looking for `menu` definition section.
+Open `todo.xml` and locate the `menu` definition section.

 ```xml
 <menu>